AdvocatesInc/advocate-docs/BRANDS & MANAGERS/3) Components.md

 Component versions allow you to make changes to and update your *Banner Graphics* and *Live Graphics* without deleting the previous version.
 In addition, this allows you to then *reactivate* a previous version of a component if need be.

-After changing or updating a component, click the component image to see a horizontal list of previous versions.
+To reactivate a component, click the component image to see a horizontal list of previous versions.
 Clicking the *reactivate* button next to a chosen version will revert the component to that version.

 ## Deleting a component

-Deleting a component allows you to remove a component from your campaign all together.
+Deleting a component allows you to remove a component from your campaign.

 To delete a component, click the small red *X* in the top right corner of the component.
-You will then be prompted with a message to delete the component.
+You will then be prompted with a message to delete that component.